-The subject facilities are privately owned and maintained and facilitate recreational boating.
-Recreational boating is water-dependent and is generally consistent with the common law Public Trust Doctrine.
-The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands.
+The Applicant owns the uplands adjoining the lease premises.
+The subject improvements are privately owned and maintained and facilitate recreational boating.
+Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
+The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
 (Pub.
 Resources Code, § 6503.5.)